-School recognise that criminal exploitation of children is a geographically widespread form of harm that can affect children both in a physical and virtual environment.
+School recognises that criminal exploitation of children is a geographically widespread form of harm that can affect children both in a physical and virtual environment.
 We recognise that experienced of boys and girls being exploited may be very different; appropriate support will be given to address the individual needs of our children.

-County Lines Criminal Activity: Drug Networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
+County Lines Criminal Activity: Drug Networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market, and seaside towns.
 Key to identifying potential involvement in county lines is missing school episodes, when the victim may have been trafficked for the purpose of transporting drugs.
 School will consider whether a referral to the National Referral Mechanism (NRM) should be undertaken in order to safeguard that child and/or other children.
-First responders organisations e.g. the local authority can complete the referral, on the schools behalf, online.
+First responders' organisations e.g., the local authority can complete the referral, on the schools behalf, online.
+If school feels that the threshold is not met for an NRM referral then any relevant information will be shared using a Partnership information report (Operation Insignia).